-The DT-470/471/670/671 CU, DI, and TG-120-CU packages combine a standard SD sensor with a gold-plated copper mounting bobbin to form the CU or DI package.
-The mounting bobbin of this package contains a 3.1 mm (0.122 inch) diameter hole (0.03 inch off center) designed for mounting with a #4-40 or M3 screw.
+The CX-10XX-CU package combines a standard SD sensor with a gold-plated copper mounting bobbin to form the CU package.
+The mounting bobbin of this package contains a 3.1 mm (0.122 in) diameter hole (0.03 in off center) designed for mounting with a #4-40 or M3 screw.
+The CX-10XX-CU-HT version has similar packaging, but contains a specially conditioned SD sensor to allow an extended range of operation up to 420 K.

-- A threaded hole in your mounting surface is necessary for mounting the sensor package.
+- 1. A threaded hole in your mounting surface is necessary for mounting the sensor package.
 The hole in the sensor package will accommodate a #4-40 or M3 screw.
-A brass screw is recommended due to the thermal contractions/expansions of the final assembly. - The threaded hole and surrounding surface should be cleaned with a solvent such as Acetone followed by an Isopropyl Alcohol rinse.
+A brass screw is recommended due to the thermal contractions/expansions of the final assembly. - 2.
+The threaded hole and surrounding surface should be cleaned with a solvent such as acetone followed by an isopropyl alcohol rinse.
 Allow time for the solvents to evaporate before sensor mounting. - 3.
 Apply a small amount of Apiezon® N grease to the threads of the screw.
-To ensure good thermal contact between the sensor and mounting surface, use an indium washer/preform or a thin layer of Apiezon® N grease between the mounting surface and the sensor package. - NOTE: An overabundance of grease will increase the thermal barrier.
-Keep the thickness to 0.05 mm or less. - 4.
-Insert screw through sensor mounting bobbin and tighten screw firmly enough to hold sensor in place.
+To ensure good thermal contact between the sensor and mounting surface, use an indium washer/preform or a thin layer of Apiezon® N grease between the mounting surface and the sensor package.

+NOTE: An overabundance of grease will increase the thermal barrier.
+Keep the thickness to 0.05 mm or less.

+4. Insert screw through sensor mounting bobbin and tighten screw firmly enough to hold sensor in place.
 Avoid over tightening (torque of 30 to 50 in-oz [0.21 to 0.35 Nm] should be sufficient).